How to Prevent Mould in Wardrobe

 How to Remove Mould from Your Wardrobe

-The next step is to clean up.
+The next step is remediation.

 An alternative to using chemicals such as bleach on wooden surfaces is to use white vinegar.
 This can be applied as follows: